Table of Contents

 What is Induction?

 The primary difference between induction and gas rangetops is the heating method.
-Unlike your typical gas or electric range, this cooking surface of an induction range doesn’t appear to have any kind of heating element.
+Unlike your typical gas or electric range, the cooking surface of an induction range doesn’t appear to have any kind of heating element.
 You won’t find an electric burner or a way to produce a flame.

 How do Induction Cooktops Work?